ethersync/ethersync/docs/ethersync-cli-ui.md

 ---
 # Ethersync UI Specification

-This document contains our current idea, how the Commandline User Interface looks like.
+This document contains our current idea of how the Commandline User Interface looks like.
 (This document could later become the README.
 Note that the UI doesn't exist yet in this form.)

 ## Overview